 (b) one member from the department of commerce;

-(d) one member from each of the seven federally recognized tribes in Montana and one member from the Little Shell band of Chippewa Indians.
+(d) one member from each of the federally recognized Indian tribes in Montana.
 A tribal government may advertise for individuals interested in serving on the commission and develop a list of applicants from which it may choose its nominee to recommend to the governor.
 In place of choosing from a list of applicants, a tribal government may select an elected tribal official to recommend for membership on the commission.
 If a tribal government nominates or otherwise recommends more than one person for membership on the commission, the governor shall select one individual from among those recommended persons.

 (3) The members of the commission shall elect a presiding officer from among the members.